Dairylea (cheese)

-Dairylea is a popular brand of processed cheese products produced by Mondelēz International and available in Ireland and the United Kingdom.
-As of 2017, it is also available in Australia.
+Dairylea is a brand of processed cheese products produced by Mondelēz International and sold in Ireland, the United Kingdom and Australia.

 Background

 Dairylea is usually in the form of a thick, spreadable soft cheese-flavoured paste.
-It became famous for the slogans "Kids will eat it until the cows come home" and "Kids will do anything for the taste of Dairylea" and a series of adverts on UK television showing children trading toys and other items of value, or doing dares for Dairylea Triangles.
+It used the slogans "Kids will eat it until the cows come home" and "Kids will do anything for the taste of Dairylea" in a series of adverts on UK television showing children trading toys and other items of value, or doing dares for Dairylea Triangles.

 Manufacture

-For many years, Dairylea has been made at Mondelez International's Namur production site south of Rhisnes (suburb), La Bruyère, north of Namur, the centre of Wallonia (the south of Belgium).
+For many years, Dairylea has been made at Mondelez International's Namur production site south of Rhisnes, La Bruyère, north of Namur, the centre of Wallonia (the south of Belgium).
 The plant also makes Philadelphia cream cheese, and is near the A15 motorway, accessed via the N4.
 The company also had a processed cheese factory in Anderlecht in Brussels.

 Products

 Dairylea spread is packaged in a plastic tub.
 Dairylea triangles are packaged in a cardboard 'wheel' and opening it reveals the foil-wrapped soft cheese product portions.
-Dairylea is also available in these formats:
+Dairylea also comes in both its original form and a 'Dairylea Light' product marketed as 7% fat.
+Kraft implies that the product is credited with getting children more interested in cheese.